 – If multi_view_mv_pred_flag is equal to 0, the variable availableFlagLXInterView is set equal to 0.

-– Otherwise (multi_view_mv_pred_flag is equal to 1), the derivation process for the inter-view motion vector candidate as specified in subclause G.8.5.2.1.10 is invoked with the luma location ( xP, yP ), the variables nPbW and nPbH, and the reference index refIdxLX as the inputs and the outputs are the flag availableFlagLXInterView and the motion vector candidate mvLXInterView.
+– Otherwise (multi_view_mv_pred_flag is equal to 1), the derivation process for the inter-view motion vector predictor candidate as specified in subclause G.8.5.2.1.10 is invoked with the luma location ( xP, yP ), the variables nPbW and nPbH, the reference index refIdxLX and the reference view identifier refViewIdx as the inputs and the outputs are the flag availableFlagLXInterView and the motion vector candidate mvLXInterView.

 The variable numAvail is set equal to availableFlagLXA + availableFlagLXB + availableFlagLXInterView.